The Starving Games: Plot

-When the Games begin, Kantmiss grabs a backpack, but must fight a fellow contestant for it.
+When the Games begin, Kantmiss grabs a backpack but must fight a fellow contestant for it.
 After being fatally struck by two knives and sawed in half with a weed whacker, the remaining half of this contestant eventually relinquishes the backpack before dying.
 Kantmiss tries fleeing, but Seleca, the Games' producer, sends Angry Birds to attack her; she defeats them and squashes the Annoying Orange in a Fruit Ninja parody.
 Peter teams up with a group of contestants led by Marco, who aim to kill Kantmiss.
-After discovering them, Kantmiss fails to climb up a tree, only to find a ladder up it.
-Marco tries to kill her with a spear but it kills one of his allies instead.
+After discovering them, Kantmiss fails to climb a tree, only to find a ladder.
+Marco tries to kill her with a spear, but it kills one of his allies instead.
 While sitting in the tree, Kantmiss gets her face covered in bird poo after whistling to the birds.
 Marco and his allies flee when she attempts to make a beehive fall on them, cutting it loose using a chainsaw.
-Instead, the beehive falls on her own head and she gets severely stung.
-The venom causes her to hallucinate a quadruple rainbow and being a Na'vi.
+Instead, the beehive falls on her head and she gets severely stung.
+The venom causes her to hallucinate a quadruple rainbow and a Na'vi.
 She is slapped back to her senses by fellow contestant Rudy; they team up, vowing to kill the other contestants first.
-After Kantmiss and Rudy discuss their plan, Marco reveals he was eavesdropping the whole time and they flee from him.
-Kantmiss finds herself cornered by Marco and his allies and quickly dispatches everyone except him.
+After Kantmiss and Rudy discuss their plan, Marco and his group reveal they were eavesdropping the whole time (in plain sight, a few feet away), and Kantmiss and Rudy flee.
+Marco and his allies corner Kantmiss, who quickly dispatches everyone except him.
 He pulls a knife on her, at which point a referee intervenes and begins the halftime show.
 After the halftime show is played, Marco again tries to kill Kantmiss, but Rudy kicks his shin.
-Marco then kills Rudy by drop kicking her into a tree.
+Marco then kills Rudy by drop-kicking her into a tree.

-Wanting to spice up the Games, Snowballs decides to implement a lesbian love story, but learns Kantmiss is the only woman left; thus, only a straight romance is possible.
-After it is announced only a couple can win the games, Kantmiss tries to team up with Marco over Peter, but Seleca fakes being killed to convince her to find Peter instead.
-Kantmiss kills all of the contestants but Marco and Peter, and flees with the latter to a cave.
-As Peter starts to have a fever, he reveals that he had been stalking Kantmiss for most of her life.
-Since Kantmiss is keeping her distance from Peter, Seleca offers to send medical supplies to treat Peter if she gets more intimate with him.
+Wanting to spice up the Games, Snowballs implements a lesbian love story, but learns Kantmiss is the only woman left; thus, only a straight romance is possible.
+After it is announced that only a couple can win the games, Kantmiss tries to team up with Marco over Peter, but Seleca fakes being killed to convince her to find Peter instead.
+Kantmiss kills all contestants except Marco and Peter, and flees with the latter to a cave.
+As Peter starts to have a fever, he reveals that he has been stalking Kantmiss for most of her life.
+Since Kantmiss keeps her distance from Peter, Seleca offers to send medical supplies to treat Peter if she gets more intimate with him.
 While becoming intimate, Gandalf and two dwarves appear in a Lord of the Rings parody, claiming to be drawn to the cave by the sound of incessant moaning.
-Kantmiss demands they leave and they oblige.
-Kantmiss has sex with Peter, which is televised.
-Dale is disgusted by this and storms the Starving Games arena, expressing his hatred for Peter.
+Kantmiss demands they leave, and they oblige.
+Kantmiss has (censored) sex with Peter, which is televised.
+This disgusts Dale, who storms the Starving Games arena, expressing his hatred for Peter.